dojo/docs/dijit/_Calendar.rst

 			<input id="calendar5" dayWidth="abbr" value="2008-03-15">

-[experimental] Using a non-Gregorian calendar, the Hebrew calendar
+[experimental: 1.4+ and trunk only] Using a non-Gregorian calendar, the Hebrew calendar

 .. cv-compound::
+ :djConfig: extraLocale: ['he']

   .. cv:: javascript